Natural number: Size of a collection

-Two collections have the same size or cardinality if there is a one-to-one correspondence between the objects in each collection to the objects in the other.
-For example, in the image to the right every apple can be paired off with one orange and every orange can be paired off with one apple.
-From this, even without counting or using numbers it can be seen that the group of apples has the same cardinality as the group of oranges, meaning they are both assigned the same cardinal number.
+Two finite collections have the same size or cardinality if they have a one-to-one correspondence, meaning the objects can be arranged in pairs (one from each collection), with every object in exactly one pair.
+In the adjacent image every apple is paired with exactly one orange and every orange is paired with exactly one apple.
+As such, the group of apples has the same cardinality as the group of oranges, or put more simply the number of apples is the same as the number of oranges.